KasperSkytte/AutoTax/README.md

 ok 33 Step: Merge and output taxonomy
 ```

-The exact docker command above is being used for testing the master branch on [https://github.com/kasperskytte/autotax](https://github.com/kasperskytte/autotax).
-The latest test log of the master branch can always be seen [here](https://github.com/KasperSkytte/AutoTax/blob/master/test_result.log)).
+The exact docker command above is being used for testing the main branch on [https://github.com/kasperskytte/autotax](https://github.com/kasperskytte/autotax).
+The latest test log of the main branch can always be seen [here](https://github.com/KasperSkytte/AutoTax/blob/main/test_result.log)).

 Beware that these tests are done by verifying that the output from the individual steps are identical to the output from a previous, manually verified, run, and that this is specific to the particular version of SILVA used (currently release 138.1).